dansmyers/HonorsThesisGuide/README.md

 Now dive in and work on your tasks for today.
 As you tackle each task, make a note of what you are doing.
 If you try something and it doesn't work, make a note of that, then note what you're trying next.
 As you obtain results, you'll also log those in the journal.

 Take a break if you need to, but resist the temptation to visit social media or Internet sites that aren't directly relevant to your project.
-You can sustain your focus for 40 minutes and the constant reflective journaling activity will help keep you engaged.
+You can sustain your focus for 40 minutes and the constant reflective journaling will help keep you engaged.

 When you reach the end of your time, or a natural stopping place, pause for a moment before concluding.
 Free write for a few more lines about what you did today and what you think you need to do next.

 Finally, **write down one to four tasks**, in order of priority, for the next session.
 This is your to-do list.
 When you come back next time, you'll tackle these tasks, with the highest priority one coming first.
-If a task seems too large, just break it into subtasks, then prioritize those.
+If a task seems too large, break it into subtasks, then prioritize those.

 ## Basic Requirements